-Ahead of the entrance you can find a preserved concrete structure where a crane for loading/unloading operations used to be mounted.
-This is taller than the front facade of the bunker.
+Ahead of the entrance you can find a preserved concrete structure, where a crane for loading/unloading operations used to be mounted.
+This structure is taller than the front facade of the bunker.
 A unique feature here are the trees painted on the pillars of this structure, which considering the today fading colors, appear to be original from Soviet times.

-After passing the big tight door, you can spot some doors leading to service rooms on both sides of the corridor.
+After passing the big tight door, you can spot some smaller doors leading to service rooms on both sides of the corridor.
 There is also a passage leading to a toilet.
-The latter looks pretty fine, apart from some dust from age – and from the coal works going around nearby.
+The latter looks pretty fine, apart from some dust from age – and from the coal works nearby.
 Strangely enough, there are four taps of different size by the sink.

-Proceeding downstairs towards the back of the bunker you find a large hall with a monster double door totally similar to the external door of the bunker.
-Also here, warning signs in Cyrillic are written on the inside face of the door.
+Proceeding downstairs towards the back-end of the bunker you find a large hall with a monster double door totally similar to the external door of the bunker.
+Also here, warning signs in Cyrillic are written on the inside of the door.
 Look at the cap of my 10-22 wide lens for a size comparison!

-You may get a further view of the inside of the bunker through this video from the YouTube channel of a friend who provided much of the info to reach the site.
+You may get a further view of the inside of the bunker through this video from the YouTube channel of a friend, who provided much of the info to reach the site.

 Getting there and moving around

 The airbase and its premises are today in the village of Szprotawa.
 You can reach the gate of the bunker by car.
-Approaching the village from the south along the roads 297 or 12, which meet just south of the village, you can take the road called Sosnowa.
+Approaching the village from the south along the roads 297 or 12, which meet just south of the village, you may then take the road called Sosnowa.
 It points north and straight into the base.
 After about .25 miles the road will turn left.
-Just before that you will see a paved road taking to the right.
+Just before that, you will see a paved road taking to the right.
 Keep on it as it will go through the former grounds of the base, now invaded by vegetation, where you will spot old aircraft shelters.
 The pavement will turn into concrete slabs at some point.
 Follow the road until it points south.
 You will find the gate with red stars and a no trespassing sign just after crossing an unpaved service road.
-You can park on the roadside and get past the gate by walk to avoid misunderstandings.
+You may park on the roadside and get past the gate by walk to avoid misunderstandings.

 As pointed out, the area is privately owned and not open to the public.
 You need to get permission to step inside, and it might not be granted.
 You are likely to meet workers and watchdogs who will bark at you.
 I gesticulated in front of the workers, showed my camera and photographic gear, and they appeared not to care much about me taking pictures around.
 I spent a pretty long time undisturbed in the bunker, which is basically unused by the local business, but decided not to stimulate any discussion by taking too many pictures of the area ahead of it, which is actively used.

-The fact that the airbase in Szprotawa – also known as Wiechlice – was supplied with a warhead bunker for nuclear tactical weapons tells much about its relevance at the time.
+The fact that the airbase in Szprotawa – also known as Wiechlice – was supplied with a warhead bunker for tactical nuclear weapons tells much about its relevance at the time.
 Today, the territory of the base has been divided and partly sold to private businesses.

-On one side, this has implied severe alterations to the original plan, with taxiways made unrecognizable, demolished or highly modified buildings and so on.
+On one side, this has implied severe alterations to the original plan, with taxiways made unrecognizable, demolished or highly modified buildings, and so on.
 On the pros side, the huge runway can be freely accessed, and except for the extremities, it is still in relatively good shape, with the original centerline and other markings still visible.

 The base offers also some classic Soviet Type B hangars, typical to the mid-Sixties to mid-Seventies period.
 The giant reinforced concrete doors have been taken away.
-On the inside walls writing in Cyrillic is abundant.
+On the inside walls, writing in Cyrillic is abundant.

-On the day of my visit there a local ‘war race’ (official site) – a kind of gymkhana – was taking place, making use of the post-apocalyptic scenario of the deserted base to setup a great running circuit – much fun!
+On the day of my visit there, a local ‘war race’ (official site) – a kind of gymkhana – was taking place, making use of the post-apocalyptic scenario of the deserted base to setup a great running circuit – much fun!